-The Bioinformatics facility supports small and large-scale computational biology projects across the LMS.
+The bioinformatics facility supports small and large-scale computational biology projects across the LMS.
 Working in close partnership with the research groups, the facility provides analysis services for scientists and support for those undertaking their own projects.

 Modern research is complex.
 New technologies and continuing advances in instrumentation mean that research groups generate more data than ever before.
 The bioinformatics facility works with researchers across the LMS to analyse and interpret experimental data, allowing the varied research of the institute to continue at pace.